DekodeInteraktiv/anonymize-mysqldump/README.md

     }
   ]
 }
 ```

+#### Compare rules
+Constraints allow the user to define rules for how to treat the comparison value.
+The following rules are supported:

+**PS: Remember that comparison rules are first come first serve, so as soon as a rule that would negate the anonymization of a field is found, it will short-circuit any further rules.**

+- `like`: The default behavior.
+The SQL value must be equal to the constraint `value` field.
+- `not like`: The SQL value must not be equal to the constraint `value` field.
+- `regex`: The SQL value must match the regex string given in the `value` field.
+- `regex not like`: The inverse of `regex`, and requires the regex patter to not match the SQL value.
+-
 ### Field Types

 Each column stores a certain type of data, be it a name, username, email, etc. The `type` property in the config is used to define the type of data stored, and ultimately the type of random data to be inserted into the field. [https://github.com/dmgk/faker](https://github.com/dmgk/faker) is used for generating the fake data.
 These are the types currently supported: